Get the answers to parents’ most common questions about their baby’s sleep.

 If you’re breastfeeding often and you want the baby close, consider putting a bassinet, cradle, or crib nearby.
 Be sure it meets standards set by the American Academy of Pediatrics.

 If you think you may fall asleep while breastfeeding, make sure you are in a bed without soft objects around and not in a chair or couch.
-When you wake, make sure you put you baby on her own sleep surface.
+When you wake, make sure you put you baby on their own sleep surface.

 Yes.
 To reduce the risk of your baby suffocating, strangling,or having SIDS: